The internet is the backbone for modern-day civilization, which is growing at a rapid scale.

 - The first web server was the CERN HTTPd.
 It was created by Tim Berners-Lee.

-- Among the top web hosting companies, GoDaddy is the most popular web hosting company followed by Amazon, and then the Endurance Group – the parent company of HostGator, Bluehost, and many more.
+- Among the top 10 hosting companies in India, GoDaddy is the most popular web hosting company followed by Amazon, and then the Endurance Group – the parent company of HostGator, Bluehost, and many more.

 - 42.8% of all web servers are in the United States.

 - There are 1.75 billion websites.

 - Only 59.9% of all websites are currently using HTTPS.
 The remaining still on HTTP/2.